Last updated on June 11, 2024

 Yes.

-But, as they say, change is sometimes a good thing, so hopefully whatever does come next will match this or even beat it.
+As they say, change is sometimes a good thing, so hopefully whatever does come next will match this or even beat it.
 If something does come next.
-The London Mulligan is here to stay for now, though, and I for one am okay with that.
+The London Mulligan is here to stay for now.

 Become an Expert